poissonconsulting/chk/README.md

 Error messages follow the [tidyverse style guide](https://style.tidyverse.org/error-messages.html).

-### Customisable
+### Customizable

-The functions are designed to be customisable.
+The functions are designed to be customizable.

 #### Custom Error Messages